 Understand practice and procedures, the implications of legislation and case law.
 Our notes have direct links to relevant cases, legislation, guidance and commentary.
 Get daily news feeds and weekly highlights.

-This week's edition of Property Disputes weekly highlights includes: a Court of Appeal decision that a landlord should not have brought forfeiture...
+This week's edition of Property Disputes weekly highlights includes: a High Court decision on an alleged oral agreement in a family business dispute,...

-Tenant’s s 42 notice to acquire new lease—flat lease extension (LRHUDA 1993)Tenant's notice of claim under section 42 of the Leasehold Reform, Housing...
+Tenant’s s 42 notice of claim to acquire new lease—flat lease extension (LRHUDA 1993)Tenant's notice of claim under section 42 of the Leasehold...

 Private nuisance—general principlesWhat situations can give rise to a claim?Private nuisance is a ‘violation of real property rights’.
 It involves...